Skip to content

 • req_resv: Require reservation for job allocation

-Software catalogs can be associated with specific partitions to control software availability:
+Software catalogs can optionally be associated with specific partitions through the partition field in OfferingSoftwareCatalog:

 1